-Press and hold the button of for about 2 seconds.
+If you run on AC power press and hold the button for about 2 seconds.

-Upon release of the button, the watermaker will STOP and go to STANDBY.
+Upon release of the button, the watermaker will STOP and go to STANDBY [DC] [AC].

 STOPPING YOUR WATERMAKER WITH AN AUTOMATIC RINCE CYCLE:

 Note: Whilst the automatic rinse function is present on all DESSALATOR watermakers, this function should only be initiated remotely on a watermaker equipped with Automatic Pressure Regulation.